 People often wonder if they should start anything new, anything even remotely creative because they fear everything has already been said and done and hence – will not be 100% original.
-And while that might be somewhat true – everything might have already been said and done – it hasn’t been done by YOU.
-There is a huge difference between being original and being authentic.
+And while that might be somewhat true – it hasn’t been done by YOU.
+There is a vast difference between being original and being authentic.
 And creativity is not about the world-class revelation or some sensational international phenomena or even 50 million followers.
 It is about finding the things that make you bloom, that make you wait anxiously for the next day.
-And only you yourself can know for certain what those things are.
+And only you can know for sure what those things are.

-I like the idea that (nearly) none of our biggest ideas are completely and utterly ‘new’.
-They somehow are built from a number of old thoughts/ideas and projects – recycled in a way into something that was born in our brain.
+I like the idea that (nearly) none of our most significant ideas are completely and utterly ‘new’.
+They somehow are built from some old thoughts/ideas and projects – recycled in a way into something that was born in our brain.

 I came up with a metaphor that I find very useful when talking about creativity and originality.
 One might argue that they will never find a partner.
 There’s already so many men and women in the world – they might say – that this potential partner naturally has all those people to choose from.
 See that?
 How absurd it sounds?
-If that was the case our species would be long gone by now.
-But it hasn’t happened yet.
+If that was the case, our species would have been long gone by now.
+But it hasn’t happened.
 We fall in love, we decide that one person is significantly more interesting or attractive to us than all the others.
 And while that might ( for most people) mean that they engage in a relationship with one person when one relationship ends – chances are – a new one will begin.
 Most of us also have friends and acquaintances.
-And a lot of them too.
+And more than one, too:)

 We are all creative.
 Yes.
 All of us.

-Some people are just more comfortable than others thinking that.
+Some people are just more comfortable with that thought.
 Why?
-Maybe they’ve been encouraged enough since they were little, maybe their talent is so obvious, it couldn’t go unnoticed or maybe it was a series of good decisions in all the right moments.
-All the above may result in a person KNOWING and accepting this creative side of theirs, and so in USING it in life.
+Maybe they’ve been encouraged enough since they were little.
+Maybe their talent is so apparent, it couldn’t go unnoticed, or maybe it was a series of good decisions in all the right moments.
+All the above may result in a person KNOWING and accepting this creative side of theirs, and in USING it in life.
 Unfortunately, some creative souls out there aren’t that fortunate and don’t know that about themselves.
 YET.
-So if you are one of them, maybe it’s time for you to discover it for yourself and then maybe let the others get to know your uniqueness too.
+So if you are one of them, maybe it’s time for you to discover it for yourself and then perhaps let the others get to know your uniqueness too.